OlivierLD/ROB/http-tiny-server/CASE_STUDY.md

 # Case Study (WiP)
+This document shows how web servers can be implemented, in several languages.
+They all give the same result (hopefully).
+This is just to give you an idea of the effort it takes, and that will also give you the possibility to measure (later on) the memory and CPU it takes in each case.

+> _**Here is the main requirement**_:
-> I want to run a simple HTTP server on my own box,
+> I want to run a simple HTTP server on my own local box,
 > possibly managing REST requests.
 > How can I do that?
 > What language can I use?